cgwire/kitsu-publisher-next/README.md

 ### Installation of the DCCs connectors

-You need to download the connectors-{current_version}.zip archive in the [releases](https://github.com/cgwire/kitsu-publisher-next/releases/latest) (coming soon).
+You need to download the connectors-{version}.zip archive in the [releases](https://github.com/cgwire/kitsu-publisher-next/releases/latest) (coming soon).
 You have to unzip the archive.

 #### Blender